domoticz/domoticz/dzVents/documentation/README.md

 			'xx minutes after sunset',
 			'xx minutes before sunrise',
 			'xx minutes after sunrise'	-- guess ;-)
-			'between aa and bb'			-- aa/bb can be a time stamp like 15:44 -- aa/bb can be sunrise/sunset
-										-- aa/bb can be 'xx minutes before/after sunrise/sunset'
-			'at civildaytime',			-- between civil twilight start and civil twilight end 'at civilnighttime',		-- between civil twilight end and civil twilight start
+			 'between aa and bb'		-- aa/bb can be a time stamp like 15:44 (if aa > bb will cross dates) -- aa/bb can be sunrise/sunset ('between sunset and sunrise' will cross dates) -- aa/bb can be 'xx minutes before/after sunrise/sunset' 'at civildaytime',			-- between civil twilight start and civil twilight end 'at civilnighttime',		-- between civil twilight end and civil twilight start